buc4lf/Ollama-VRAM-watchdog/README.md

 ## How It Works

+Note this script is written with a priority to Ollama VRAM utilization above any other running application that might be using VRAM.
+Feel free to adjust according to your preferences.

 1. Every 15 seconds, checks `ollama ps` for any model with a non-zero CPU percentage
 2. If found, stops other GPU containers (ComfyUI, Whisper, etc.) to free VRAM
 3. Restarts the Ollama Docker container